hvoss-techfak/JAX-IK/README.md

 # Install

 You can install the library simply using pip:

 ```bash
 pip install jax-ik
 ```

 # Example code

 This is a small example code to solve the arm position on the smplx skeleton. \
 Sadly, we don't have the rights to add the SMPL-X skeleton to this repository.
 Therefore, you will have to obtain a .glb file of the smplx skeleton yourself. \
-For this install the [smplx blender addon](https://github.com/Meshcapade/SMPL_blender_addon) in blender, press on the "add" button in the Blender SMPL-X drawer. \
+For this install the [smplx blender addon](https://github.com/Meshcapade/SMPL_blender_addon) in blender, press on the " add" button in the Blender SMPL-X drawer. \
 Finally, go to File -> Export -> glTF 2.0 and follow the export dialog to save your .glb file.

 ```python